DataEngineeringLabs/arrow2-convert/README.md

-# Arrow2-derive - derive for Arrow2

-This crate enables converting between arrays of rust structures and the Arrow memory format as represented by arrow2 data structures.
-Specifically, it exposes a `ArrowStruct` derive macro, which can be used to annotate a structure to derive the following:
-- A arrow2::array::MutableArray, which is used for serialization, and converted to an arrow2::array::Array/arrow2::array::StructArray for use by the the rest of the Arrow/arrow2 ecosystem.
-- A typed iterator and deserialization logic over a arrow2::array::StructArray which can be used to deserialize back to the original array.
+# arrow2_convert

+This crate provides convenience methods on top of [`arrow2`](https://github.com/jorgecarleitao/arrow2) to facilitate conversion between nested rust types and the Arrow memory format.

 The following features are supported: